mattdemarillac/do-snapshot-tool/README.md

 - **`snapshot.sh`** — creates a snapshot, watches it until it completes, and records it to a state file.
 - **`snapshot-cleanup.sh`** — deletes snapshots that were recorded by `snapshot.sh`.

+Snapshots are operations that allow backing up your server and files before making changes.

 ## Requirements

 - [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/) — DigitalOcean's official CLI